 - The agenda shall be determined by the president and communicated in writing by e-mail, fax or post to the members of the executive board not later than four weeks before the meeting.
 These are then entitled to add further items to the agenda.

 For any liabilities of the International Sauna Association its assets shall be liable.
 Liability of the members is restricted to the due and payable membership dues.

 - Dissolution of the Association

-- Only a meeting of members particularly convened for this purpose can decide on the dissolution of the Association.
+- Only a General Meeting particularly convened for this purpose can decide on the dissolution of the Association.
 The meeting shall not constitute a quorum unless at least two thirds of the members are present at the meeting.
-If no quorum is constituted, another meeting of members with the same agenda shall be convened within eight weeks; this new meeting shall in any case constitute a quorum.
+If no quorum is constituted, another General Meeting with the same agenda shall be convened within eight weeks; this new meeting shall in any case constitute a quorum.

 - A decision to dissolve the Association must be passed with a three-quarters majority of votes.
 The voting must take place as a secret ballot.

 - If any assets are left over in the event of a dissolution of the Association and after all justified claims have been fulfilled, these assets shall be donated to the International Red Cross.

 If parts of these Bylaws are or become ineffective, this shall not affect the validity of the remaining Bylaws.